 The same treemap could be revised some time later, to seek judgements about the relative performance of the categories of NGOs

-- Keep the selection of cases which will be sorted to a manageable number (typically 25 or fewer) so as not to bore participants or create time-consuming work later.
+- Keep the selection of cases that will be sorted to a manageable number (typically 25 or fewer) so as not to bore participants or create time-consuming work later.

 - Occasionally more than one case/example is left in a pile at the end of the exercise, which may be the result of a participant not being able to articulate any clear difference between them.
 Simply note this outcome and proceed to the next pile.